 How to Apply

-The Ostrow School of Dentistry of USC uses the American Dental Education Association’s Postdoctoral Application Support Service’s (PASS) centralized application for its specialty certificate programs.
+The Herman Ostrow School of Dentistry of USC uses the American Dental Education Association’s Postdoctoral Application Support Service (PASS) centralized application for its specialty certificate programs.
 Choose program code OM82.
 Supplemental materials are not to be sent to the Herman Ostrow School of Dentistry.

 In addition to the PASS, all Oral Medicine Program applicants must submit a non-refundable processing fee of $85 ($145 for international applicants) to the USC Office of Dental Admissions, File No. 121452, Los Angeles, CA 90074-2145.
 We will accept a personal check, cashier/bank check, or money order made payable to payable to USC School of Dentistry.
 Please indicate the program you are applying to on the check.